Linguapress.com home

 The Legendary Mini Cooper

-Legendary Mini Cooper To those who know their cars, the "Mini" is a legend; and in that legend there is one very special type of Mini that is an even bigger legend; the Mini Cooper.
+If you know about cars, the "Mini" is a legend; and in that legend there is one very special type of Mini that is an even bigger legend; the Mini Cooper.

 The original "Mini", which first came out in 1959, remained in production for over 40 years - an incredible success story in the rather unsuccessful modern British car industry.
 And for most of that time, the most exciting Mini of them all was the Cooper.